DavidChristiansen/aws-modern-application-workshop/module-3/README.md

 }
 ```

-Then, add the NetworkStack to our CDK application definition in `bin/cdk.ts`, when done, your `bin/cdk.ts` should look like this;
+Then, add the DynamoDB stack to our CDK application definition in `bin/cdk.ts`, when done, your `bin/cdk.ts` should look like this;

 **Action:** Write/Copy the following code: